NSA Director: Russia Hacked French ‘Infrastructure’ Ahead of Vote

 -

-NSA Director Michael Rogers said his agency warned French authorities that Russian hackers were targeting that country’s computer infrastructure in the run-up to Sunday’s pivotal presidential election, a revelation likely to intensify speculation that Moscow was responsible for a dumping a huge trove of hacked documents days before the election.
+National Security Agency Director Michael Rogers said the NSA warned French authorities that Russian hackers were targeting that country’s computer infrastructure in the run-up to Sunday’s pivotal presidential election, a revelation likely to intensify speculation that Moscow was responsible for a dumping a huge trove of hacked documents days before the election.

 Rogers, testifying Tuesday before the Senate Armed Services Committee, did not specify exactly when his agency had delivered the warning to French authorities.
-But he said it came before Friday’s dump of 9 gigabytes of hacked emails, which included contracts and other internal campaign documents, of aides to the winning candidate, Emmanuel Macron.
+But he said it came before Friday’s dump of nine gigabytes of hacked emails, which included contracts and other internal campaign documents, of aides to the winning candidate, Emmanuel Macron.

 “We’re watching the Russians.
 We are seeing them penetrate some of your infrastructure,” Rogers said, describing his warning to his French counterparts.
 Rogers added that he offered NSA assistance to France.